wernerglinka/aiandyou/src/pages/index.md

   image: "/uploads/susan-gonzales.jpg"
   prose: |
     ### Susan Gonzales, Founder and CEO
     Susan brings years of experience leading community engagement and communications for companies including Facebook, Comcast, Levi Strauss & Co.
 She has successfully created global community engagement and education programs involving national advocacy leaders and local community representatives.
-Susan has created a wide network of relationships with diverse community leaders throughout the U.S. and has created opportunities for the community through building strong partnerships.

     Susan led the first global town hall discussing AI and Diversity at Neural Information Processing Systems (NeurIPS) Montreal and was joined by the leaders of LatinX in AI, Black in AI, Women in Machine Learning (WiML) and Queer in AI.
-Click [here](https://www.facebook.com/nipsfoundation/videos/284660435523814/) to see Susan lead the first AI Diversity and Inclusion Town Hall in Montreal at the 2018 Neural-Processing Information Systems (NeurIPS) AI Global Conference.
+Click [here](https://www.facebook.com/watch/live/?v=284660435523814&ref=watch_permalink) to see Susan lead the first AI Diversity and Inclusion Town Hall in Montreal at the 2018 Neural Information Processing Systems (NeurIPS) AI Global Conference.

-    Susan is a mentor to Latinx student and serves on the Board of community-based organizations.
+    Susan is a mentor to LatinX student and serves on the Board of community-based organizations.
 She is an outdoor enthusiast and lives in the Bay Area of California.
 She currently serves as Advisor Board Member to:
     - Dave Goldberg and Sheryl Sandberg Foundation and LeanIn.org
     - Eva Longoria Foundation
     - The Latina Collective